MKrafick/DBUtilityScripts/README.md

 Quick hit script to grab some details (to help with recovery) before major DB work or change window.

+*DB2ConnectionTest.java*

+Script to do a quick JDBC connection check (Pass/fail) via a command line.
+Used to eliminate variables with a failed GUI connection, etc. Checks JDBC connection at basic level.

 *GET_FUNCTION.sql*

 Matches a function to a package.
 This will help you link what function is struggling during a failed rebind.